Maluku (province): Government and administrative divisions

 Thus the province of Maluku is currently divided into nine regencies (kabupaten) and the two cities (kota) of Ambon and Tual, which form the tenth and eleventh regency-level administrative divisions.
-The regencies and cities, with their administrative capitals, are listed below with their areas and their populations at the 2010 census and at the 2020 census, together with the official estimates for mid 2022.
-The toble also includes the numbers of districts (kecamata) and villages (urban kelurahan and rural desa) in each city or regency.
+The regencies and cities, with their administrative capitals, are listed below with their areas and their populations at the 2010 census and at the 2020 census, together with the official estimates for mid 2024.
+The table also includes the numbers of districts (kecamatan) and villages (urban kelurahan and rural desa) in each city or regency.

+The province forms one of Indonesia's 84 national electoral districts to elect members to the People's Representative Council.
+The Maluku Electoral District consists of all of the 9 regencies and 2 cities in the province, and elects 4 members to the People's Representative Council.